 The specification consists of performance requirements verifiable by standard testing procedure; fire safety, moisture and thermal movement, strength grades, dimensional accuracy, floor panel finishes and electrical binding and continuity.

 There are four UK PSA grades determined by load carrying capability; Light Grade, Medium Grade, Heavy Grade and Extra Heavy Grade.
 The Light, Medium and Heavy Grades all have three times safety factor.
-The PSA Products page provides technical information and guidance on the different access flooring products available according to Grade and project type.
+The PSA products datasheets provide technical information and guidance on the different access flooring products available according to Grade and project type.

 Testing and certification for compliance with one of the four standards must be conducted by an independent testing station with NAMAS accreditation.
 PSA MOB PF2 PS recognises the need to specify installation criteria in addition to manufacturing standards.

 BS EN 12825

 BS EN 12825 was introduced in 2001 and outlines classifications for raised access floor systems based on their ultimate load this is the point at which failure will occur.